Michelle Scully: Development

 Speaking to Alison James of Soaplife, Keltie called Michelle a spoilt little princess, who can twist her parents round her finger.
 The actress said Michelle looks like butter would not melt, but this is far from the truth.
 Describing her character further, Keltie said "She's actually wild and thinks she can get away with anything.
 She also has a mad imagination which means she tells very convincing fibs."
 The BBC's profile for Michelle said she was "very mature, very clever, and very determined."
 She felt heavily burdened being the youngest member of the Scully family and hated it when Stephanie and Felicity fought, as she is "a sensitive soul."
 Michelle is the apple of her father's eye, which makes her the one who can hurt him most.
 The BBC added Michelle has "a definite desire to see the world - not that cold feet don't affect her sometimes - and a definite desire to change the world."

 Shortly after her arrival, Michelle meets Paul McClain (Jansen Spencer) and develops a crush on him.
 Paul fancies Felicity and thinks Michelle is annoying.
 Michelle does not let that put her off and she tries blackmailing him into taking her out.
 She also develops a sudden interest in music, which is one of Paul's hobbies.

+In 2023, Keltie reprised her role as Michelle.
+The return was part of an ongoing storyline which resulted in a protest and riot against the closing of Erinsborough High, which leads to Michelle and other former students joining.
+Keltie described her return as "so much fun and it's been really amazing to catch up with lots of old friends".
+She called it a "pretty different experience" acting as Michelle as the character had previously been in high school during her initial stint.
+She also told social media that Michelle was living with Felicity in New York, had gotten married and had given birth to a son named Joe.
+She also revealed that Michelle's father, Joe, had died off-screen.